bgruening/conda_r_skeleton_helper/README.md

 1. Add your GitHub username to the list of maintainers in `extra.yaml`
 1. Execute the helper script using one of the following methods:

     a.
-Run the bash script in the Terminal
+Run the Python script in the Terminal
     ```
-    bash run.sh
+    python run.py
     ```
     b.
 Run the R script in the Terminal
     ```